The Configure group, found in the navigation menu (), houses the following pages:

 Manage exclusions for the deployment - including external scanning, internal scanning, and network intrusion detection scanning whitelist - by clicking Exclusions.

 Alert Logic automatically performs certain scans.
 You can schedule when you want Alert Logic to perform these scans on the Scheduling tab.

-Learn more about scan scheduling with the External Scan Scheduling knowledge base article.
+Learn more about scan scheduling in Manage Scan Schedules.

 The Options tab houses a topology of your networks and subnets, as well as the capability to create and manage cross-network protections.

 Here, you can configure a network configured with an appliance to provide protection to other networks under the same Alert Logic console account with agents installed.
 For more information on cross-network protection, see the Cross-Network Protection knowledge base article.

 The Topology tab houses a topology diagram that provides an overview of your scope of protection.
 You can see which assets are unprotected, as well as which assets we scan for Essentials, Professional, or Enterprise.